esrehmki/chemfst/README.md

 - `set`: The FST Set to search through
 - `prefix`: The prefix to search for
 - `max_results`: Maximum number of results to return
-- Returns: A vector of matching terms
+- Returns: A vector of matching chemical names

 #### `substring_search(set: &Set<Mmap>, substring: &str, max_results: usize) -> Result<Vec<String>, Box<dyn Error>>`